 The Climbing Fig

-The Climbing Fig, based in New South Wales, offers a great selection of cut flower seed, including many specialties, and you can browse seeds by color, season, and region.
+Based in New South Wales, this company offers a great selection of cut flower seed, including many specialties, and you can browse seeds by color, season, and region.
 They also offer a wide range of propagation supplies, and the website is very easy to use.

 The Diggers Club, Australia’s largest gardening club, has a huge range of garden and cut flower seed varieties.
 There’s a ton of helpful growing information on the website, including some of the videos from their excellent YouTube channel.